isKunner/DEMAndRemoteSensingUtils/README.md

 ### 6.1. `calculate_flow_accumulation`

 *   **Function**: Calculates flow accumulation for a DEM.
+*   **Installation focus**: Whitebox actually calls an exe file to execute.
+After installing the library using pip and executing it, exe will be automatically downloaded. but installing it using conda will not result in errors.
+After downloading and decompressing using pip, the path may also be incorrect.
+You need to manually adjust the location of the directory or the directory where whitebox_tools.exe is defined and displayed.
+    ``wbt.exe_path = r"C:\Users\Kevin\anaconda3\envs\geo-torch\Lib\site-packages\whitebox\WBT"``
 *   **Workflow (Based on Whitebox GAT concepts)**:
     1. Original DEM
     2. First Pass Depression Filling (`fill_depressions`)